Who monetizes traffic

 The initial result was an almost complete reduction of time spent on cluster support, not counting a brief discussion with Yandex.Cloud support.
 Since moving, AdsCompass has also noticed growing cluster stability.
 Regular cluster version updates occur with minimal downtime.
 Yandex.Cloud support already solved an issue we were having with hardware and kept all the data in tact.
 After migrating, we suddenly ran out of disk space.
 We quickly increased our quota and added space from the web interface.

-AdsCompass also plans to use Managed Service for PostgreSQL, Compute Cloud, Container Registry, and Message Queue.
+AdsCompass also plans to use service of managed databases PostgreSQL, cloud computing service — Compute Cloud, docker management service — Container Registry, and Message Queue.
 The developers plan to write a script for clearing partitions and are counting on solutions in this area to come out.